OtmaneTouhami/what-happens-when/README.rst

 If a packet is dropped
 ----------------------

-Sometimes, due to network congestion or flaky hardware connections, TLS packets will be dropped before they get to their final destination.
-The sender then has to decide how to react.
-The algorithm for this is called `TCP congestion control`_.
-This varies depending on the sender; the most common algorithms are `cubic`_ on newer operating systems and `New Reno`_ on almost all others.
+In networking, packet loss can occur due to various reasons such as network congestion or unreliable hardware connections.
+When a Transmission Control Protocol (TCP) packet is dropped, the sender needs to manage this situation effectively to ensure reliable data transmission.
+The sender employs `TCP congestion control`_ algorithms to regulate the flow of data and adapt to network conditions.
+Two common algorithms used are `cubic`_ and `New Reno`_, each with distinct characteristics and implementations.

+Here is a more detailed breakdown of how the sender responds to packet loss:
+1. Congestion Window Adjustment:
-* Client chooses a `congestion window`_ based on the `maximum segment size`_ (MSS) of the connection.
+* The sender adjusts the congestion window size based on the Maximum Segment Size (MSS) of the connection.
+The congestion window determines the number of packets that can be sent before receiving an acknowledgment.
-* For each packet acknowledged, the window doubles in size until it reaches the 'slow-start threshold'.
-In some implementations, this threshold is adaptive.
+2. Slow-Start and Congestion Avoidance:
+* Initially, during the slow-start phase, the sender doubles the congestion window for each acknowledged packet until it reaches a predefined threshold.
+This exponential growth helps in quickly probing the network capacity.
-* After reaching the slow-start threshold, the window increases additively for each packet acknowledged.
-If a packet is dropped, the window reduces exponentially until another packet is acknowledged.
+* Once the slow-start threshold is reached, the congestion window increases additively for every acknowledged packet.
+This phase, known as congestion avoidance, aims to maintain a stable flow of data without overwhelming the network.
+3. Handling Packet Loss:
+* In the event of a packet being dropped, the sender's congestion control mechanism reacts by reducing the congestion window size exponentially.
+This reduction is crucial to prevent further congestion and allow the network to recover from the packet loss event.
+4. Adaptive Thresholds:
+* Some implementations feature adaptive thresholds for the slow-start phase, dynamically adjusting the threshold based on network conditions.
+This adaptability enhances the efficiency of the congestion control algorithm in varying network environments.

+By incorporating these additional details, the explanation provides a more comprehensive understanding of how TCP congestion control mechanisms respond to packet loss scenarios, ensuring efficient data transmission and network stability

 HTTP protocol
 -------------